How to Rebuild Transaction Log in SQL Server with Corrupted or Deleted Data?

 • Heavy Log Files (Large Size) – Keeping large-sized log files is not a good practice to follow.
 Users must focus on keeping the files short as much as possible to avoid corruption issues in the log records.

-• SQL Server Account Changes – last but not least, any changes in the SQL
+• SQL Server Account Changes – Last but not least, if there are any changes made in the SQL Server Service accounts, they can interrupt access to log files and further result in corruption.

 Apart from these reasons, there can be plenty of other causes that differ from user to user & case to case.
-However, we have now covered the majority of them to provide users with an idea of the potential root cause.
+However, we have now covered the majority of these causes to provide users with an idea of the potential root cause.
+Before jumping to the how to rebuild transaction log in SQL Server process, let’s first understand the troubleshooting ways for log deletion or issues in the log file.

 Troubleshoot Transaction Log Deletion & Damage